kalind789/cnn-text-classification/README.md

   - **NLTK**: For text preprocessing (tokenization, stopword removal).
   - **Gensim**: For loading pre-trained Word2Vec embeddings.

-## Key Features
-- Implements custom tokenization and padding for uniform input size.
-- Uses the PyTorch DataLoader for efficient data loading and batching.
-- Supports dynamic sequence padding using a custom collate function.

-## How to Run
-1. Set up the environment using the provided `environment.yml` file.
-2. Preprocess the text data using the functions in the `notebooks` folder.
-3. Train the model using the PyTorch implementation in `src/model.py`.

 ## Future Improvements
 - Experimenting with different embedding techniques like GloVe or BERT.
 - Extending the model to handle multi-class classification tasks.